EnigmaCurry/d.rymcg.tech/_terminal/linux/README.md

 arch --rm-all
 ```

 Systemd is optional, and turned off by default.
+By default, containers run a
+terminal program, and stop when the program quits.
+For persistent containers,
-The default "init" is just a
+(`persistent=true`) the default "init" is just a simple `while true; do sleep
-simple `while true; do sleep 10; done` loop, in order to keep the container
+10; done` loop, in order to keep the container alive in the background.
+This way
+you can run `screen` or `tmux`, and disconnect and reconnect later.
+While not a
-alive.
-While not a true init, it seems to do the job.
+true init, it seems to do the job.

 This script will work with Docker and/or Podman.
 Docker has an *optional*
 dependency on [sysbox](https://github.com/nestybox/sysbox) which you may install